 Is it dangerous to fly into Bhutan?

-Paro Airport is considered one of the most challenging and dangerous airports to land at, for good reason.
-The airport is located in a valley at 2235m above sea level, surrounded by high mountains about twice of that height.
+Paro Airport is considered one of the most challenging and dangerous airports to land at, for good reason, but don’t let that scare you too much.
+The airport is located in a valley at 2,235m above sea level, surrounded by high mountains about twice of that height.
 Only a select few pilots (between 8-11 in total) in the world are certified to land in Bhutan.
-This means you’re in good hands with these aviation experts 🙂
+This means you’re in very good hands because of these aviation experts 🙂

-Due to the challenges in the surroundings, the pilot will use manual methods (his eyesight and skills) to judge and land, instead of relying on high-tech navigation systems.
-All flights landing in or leaving Bhutan can only happen in daytime, in good weather.
-(So I read that sometimes, strong winds at the valley will cause turbulence.)
+Due to the challenges in the surroundings, the pilot will use manual methods (his eyesight and skills, but there’s a fancier name for that method) to judge and land, instead of relying on high-tech navigation systems.
+All flights landing in or leaving Bhutan can only happen in the daytime, in good weather.
+(I read that sometimes, strong winds at the valley will cause turbulence.)

-The original flight plan for us was to refuel at Kolkata, before continuing to Bhutan.
-Close to dawn, sleepless, I was staring out of the windows and thinking wow, Kolkata has such beautiful views too?!?
-Then it dawned on me that our plane had skipped Kolkata altogether (the reason was that the flight was full), and we were gonna land in Bhutan soon omg!
+Then it dawned on me that our plane had skipped Kolkata altogether (the reason was that the flight was full but no one mentioned and we were in Business class so I didn’t see how full the plane was), and we were gonna land in Bhutan soon omg!
 If not for that, we would never get to see this light at sunrise.
 I was thoroughly captivated by the mountain summits so close and at eye level with our plane, and the turns the plane was making.
+The air-steward passed by and joined my brother and I in admiring the window views, sharing that there’s the 2nd highest peak (Mt Jomalhari) in Bhutan.

-The landing was amazing!
-Very beautiful, dramatic, smooth and may I add, too soon, it was over.
+The landing was beautiful, dramatic, smooth and may I add, too soon, it was over.

 Taking off was equally magical and impressive!
 All thanks to the expertise of the captains on Druk Air!